veged/xjst/README.md

 ## Data Matcher?

-Yes, match data recursively over a conditions' set to generate any output.
+Yes, match data recursively over a conditions' set to generate any output (see [prefixer][6] for example).

 XJST can be used as url router or as a template engine, more info below.